Locations:

 Symptoms and Causes

-Claudication is a classic symptom of peripheral artery disease (known as PAD for short), which is a narrowing of the blood vessels in your legs, and atherosclerosis (hardening of the arteries).
-Peripheral artery disease and atherosclerosis both increase your risk of heart attack and stroke.
+Claudication is a classic symptom of peripheral artery disease (a narrowing of the blood vessels in your legs) and atherosclerosis (hardening of the arteries).
+Peripheral artery disease and atherosclerosis increase your risk of heart attack and stroke.

 Advertisement

-Claudication is also a concern because the pain it causes when walking or exercising often keeps people from being active, which only makes the claudication worse.
+The pain goes away when you rest because your circulation can keep up with the lower oxygen demand.
+Claudication is also a concern because the pain it causes when walking often keeps people from being active.
+Stopping physical activity only makes the claudication worse.

 Your risk of developing claudication goes up as you get older.
-The following factors can increase your risk for developing claudication:
+The following factors can increase your risk of developing claudication:

 Diagnosis and Tests

-• Ankle-Brachial index: The ankle-brachial index is a test that measures your blood pressure in your arm and ankle and compares the two, looking for lower pressure in your legs.
+• Ankle-brachial index.
+This test measures your blood pressure in your arm and ankle and compares the two, looking for lower pressure in your legs.

-• Angiography: Angiography is an imaging test that uses a special dye injected into your body.
-This helps doctors map the relevant blood vessels.
-It can be done using an X-ray, Computed Tomography (CT) scan and MRI.
+• Angiography.
+This is an imaging test that uses a dye injection to help providers map the relevant blood vessels.
+Providers can use an X-ray, CT scan or MRI for this test.

-• Ultrasound: Ultrasound uses very high-frequency sound waves to help providers visualize the blood vessels in your legs, especially areas that are narrowed or blocked.
+• Ultrasound.
+This uses high-frequency sound waves to help providers visualize the blood vessels in your legs, especially narrowed or blocked areas.

 Advertisement